haryunio/haryun-io/README.md

 # haryun-io

-Personal blog built with Jekyll 4.4.1 and hosted on GitHub Pages.
+Personal blog built with Jekyll 4.4.1 using the [Scriptor theme](https://github.com/JustGoodThemes/Scriptor-Jekyll-Theme) and hosted on GitHub Pages.

 ## 📁 Repository Structure